Information Overload

 In some complex games, working out what's going on is half the mental challenge.
 I want the challenge to be the strategy, not comprehending the game.

 Caverna has a large number of board spaces that players can go to.
 These are mostly self-explanatory.
 In addition to this, however, there are 48 building tiles laid out.
 Better read all of them right at the start of the game, so you don't miss something!
-Don't worry though, by your 10th-20th game, you'll have a good grasp of these tiles.
+Don't worry, though.
+By your 10th-20th game, you'll have a good grasp of these tiles.
 There's even a handy "introductory game", with only 27 tiles visible.

 Information is much more acceptable when it builds up over time, however.